 Enter #thesalespersonwhodoesnotholdhimselfaccountable.
 We all know that salesperson.
 It’s never her fault.
 It’s not his job.
 It’s not her responsibility.
 It’s not his problem.
 Somebody should have told her.
 She already did tell someone.
 He didn’t have time.
 Her account base is slow.
 His territory shrank last year.
 Her territory was too big last year.
 His key contact left the company.
 Her buyer got a promotion.
 And so on, & so on…

-It’s comical how salespeople love the lime light – when the light is limey.
+It’s comical how salespeople love the lime-light – when the light is limey.
 But, as soon as the light dims & the train falls off the tracks, they point their fingers faster than you can shake a stick (as grandpa used to say).

 Pure comedy.
 Hate to break it to you, salespeople, but … There isn’t a single person in your company that doesn’t know what you’re up to.
 Not one person.
 If you are quick to take the credit, pump your chest & strut around the office like a peacock, that’s great.
 Just make sure you are equally as accountable when things go the other way – & they always do.